 - What is DK Weight Yarn?

-- How Much Yarn Will You Need For a Crochet Project?
+- How Much Yarn Do I Need For a Crochet Project?

 - Defining Crochet Pattern Skill Levels